Menu

 What if you have missed your application deadline?

-As discussed above there can be many reasons why the deadline may be missed.
+Sexual abuse victims have 2 years to apply for CICA compensation from the date they first go to the police.
+As discussed above there can be many reasons why the 2 year deadline may be missed.
 We can advise you on how your claim can still be successfully made despite being late.
 We have managed to win cases that were delayed by 30 years or more.
 The key issue is the reason for the delay and whether health problems have contributed.
 BE AWARE: It is not sufficient to simply argue that you did not know about the scheme or the rule which may have led to a delayed claim.
 That explanation will not meet the exceptional reason criteria for a late claim being admitted.

 We have an excellent track record of winning cases that are outside of the 2 year deadline - get in touch for advice.